Conceiva/MezzmoKodiPlugin/README.txt

 -  Added Kodi database reindexing after the daily sync process in order to maintain performance.
 -  Added Kodi log messages showing the number of Mezzmo records in the Kodi database after each hourly sync process.

-v1.0.9.5
+v2.0.0.0s New Beta release

 -  Major rewrite of the code which adds Mezzmo artwork to the Kodi database.
    2/3rds of the code was eliminated and functionality was added so that